Growyourbrand.net Reference notes on brand consequence May 2026

 Twitch's Beyond Purple post says Core UI Ultraviolet used design tokens, dark and light themes, creator-color tokens, and AA contrast work.
 That moved the rebrand into product behavior.

-Twitch belongs in the archive because its identity reaches beyond the purple logo into participation around live media.
+Twitch belongs in Grow Your Brand because its identity reaches beyond the purple logo into participation around live media.

 For operators, the rule is plain.
 If the product is social, the identity has to reach the moments where people act together.
 A video page alone cannot carry a creator platform.